 OUTCOME: DOE will have acknowledged, acted upon, and/or resolved the health and safety issues raised by the Board.
 Follow-up technical evaluation of DOE's nuclear materials management and facility disposition activities will verify necessary improvements in safety, as DOE meets its commitments to the Board to stabilize and dispose of hazardous nuclear materials.

-The Department of Energy continues significant stabilization and cleanup work at sites throughout the defense nuclear complex, in some cases in response to Recommendations and other formal correspondence from the Board.
-DOE completed several clean-up projects as a result of the American Recovery and Reinvestment Act of 2009.
-However, much of the remaining cleanup work will be more hazardous as DOE moves from easy "shovel ready" cleanup projects to more difficult activities.
+The Department of Energy continues significant stabilization and cleanup work at sites throughout the defense nuclear complex, in some cases in response to recommendations and other formal correspondence from the Board.
 The most significant activities are described below: